danlentz/clj-uuid/README.md

 ```

-V1 identifiers are the fastest kind of UUID to generate -- about **350%
+V1 identifiers are the fastest kind of UUID to generate -- about _TEN TIMES
-faster than calling the JVM's built-in static method for generating UUIDs**,
+as fast as calling the JVM's built-in static method for generating UUIDs_,
 `#'java.util.UUID/randomUUID`.